 - merchandise through publicity, branding, advertising, product placement, or direct marketing.

 The brand ambassadorship role is seen in the NASCAR driver, who is a spokesperson for a product via a TV ad.
-In-game advertising is evident in a baseball stadium, with the banners for different brands lining the walls.
+In-game advertising is evident in a baseball stadium, with banners for different brands lining the walls.

 Is Becoming A Sports Marketing Manager Right For You?